 Steps to take

-When you are involved in a car accident on the Miami roadways, taking the following actions can help you comply with state and local law, assist those in need, allow you preserve the evidence you will need to prove your case, and help you prevent further harm:
+When you are involved in a car accident on the Fort Lauderdale roadways, taking the following actions can help you comply with state and local law, assist those in need, allow you preserve the evidence you will need to prove your case, and help you prevent further harm:

 - Stay at the scene of the accident.
 If you leave the scene of a car crash where someone was injured or there was property damage, you could be charged with a hit-and-run offense.

 - Check to see if passengers and occupants of any vehicles involved in the collision have injuries or are suffering immediate symptoms as a result of their injuries.
 If someone is injured, the police and emergency medical services should be contacted immediately so the injured person can get the medical assistance they need as soon as possible.

 - Contact the police.
 The safest way to protect your rights and have a thorough investigation of the crash scene is to call the police.
 The police can arrange for immediate medical help for injured parties, assist in moving the vehicles off the highway safely, speak to witnesses, and record important details about the accident including the road conditions and the extent of damage to the vehicles involved in the collision.
 The police will normally prepare a written report which can be obtained once it is filed.

 - Exchange necessary information and get witness names and contact information.
 Insurance and contact information should be exchanged with the drivers of all other vehicles involved in the crash.
 You should try to get the names, phone numbers, and addresses of everyone involved and of any witnesses.
 Keep in mind, the police will normally get this information too.
 However, obtaining the names and contact information of all witnesses yourself is important as witnesses often leave before police make it to the scene of the collision.
 This information can then be provided to the police when they arrive.
 When speaking to other drivers and passengers, don’t discuss how the accident happened.
 Statements you innocently make at the accident scene can be used against you.